pattonsgirl/CEG3120/Projects/Project2/README.md

 Your deliverables are:
 - a **CloudFormation template named `YOURNAME-CF.yml`**.
 A [base YAML template - `cf-template.yml`](cf-template.yml) has been provided for you.
 Due to how many things are in these templates, I would use this base and make the modifications requested.
 You can Google how these are defined the way they are, additional parameters, etc.
-- a **diagram** of the resources how they connect (and any companion explanation to your visualization)
+- a visual **diagram** of the resources how they connect (and any companion explanation to your visualization)
+  - creating your diagram with the CloudFormation template Designer **will not** count for credit

 Other notes:
 - If you prefer JSON, you may convert the provided template to JSON.
 Your deliverable would be the `json` file.
 Have fun ;)